ronak750/CPUScheduling-Simulation/README.md

 # Graphical CPU Scheduling-Simulator
-It is a GUI based simulator where an user can input the the processes and then can simulate them and thus visualise using various scheduling techniques.
+It is a GUI based simulator where an user can input the the processes and then can simulate them and thus visualise various scheduling techniques.
+This graphical simulator is helpful in analysing the scheduling techniques.
 Further the gantt chart pictorially depicts the simulation process.

 ### This project features CPU Scheduling:
 * First Come First Serve (FCFS)